 Step 3: Composing

-As a composer myself, I strongly believe that one of the best ways to internalise any new concept is through composition.
+As a composer, I strongly believe that one of the best ways to internalise any new concept is through composing.
+Ideally, students both compose a piece of their own, and simultaneously learn a piece that uses this rhythm.

 Want to take your students’ chord skills to the next level?
 Create chord inversion superheroes with this cheatsheet.
 Enter your info below for a free copy.